yury-lysogorskiy/lammps/doc/src/Speed_measure.rst

 options for speeding up the long-range solvers will have little impact if they only consume 10% of the run time.
 If the pairwise time is dominating, you may want to look at GPU or OMP versions of the pair style, as discussed below.
 Comparing how the percentages change as you increase the processor count gives you a sense of how different operations within the timestep are scaling.
-Note that if you are running with a Kspace solver, there is additional output on the breakdown of the Kspace time.
-For PPPM, this includes the fraction spent on FFTs, which can be communication intensive.
+If you are using PPPM as Kspace solver, you can turn on an additional output with :doc:`kspace_modify fftbench yes <kspace_modify>` which measures the time spent during PPPM on the 3d FFTs, which can be communication intensive for larger processor counts.
+This provides an indication whether it is worth trying out alternatives to the default FFT settings for additional performance.

 Another important detail in the timing info are the histograms of atoms counts and neighbor counts.
 If these vary widely across